Model Rules for the association – ‘BOER GOAT AUSTRALIA INC.’

 A member may make a copy of any accounts, books, securities and any other relevant documents of the Association.

 Initial Membership Fees:

-Joining Fee: Full Membership including registration of Stud Name and Herd Prefix Code = $132 inclusive of GST (membership in this category allows for the registration and transfer of goats)
+Joining Fee: Initial Full Stud Membership is $150 inclusive of GST.
+Includes registration of Stud Name and Herd Prefix Code and 12 months paid membership. (membership in this category allows for the registration and transfer of goats)

-Joining Fee: Standard Membership = $66 inclusive of GST (membership in this category does not allow the registration or transfer of goats).
+Joining Fee: Standard Membership = $70 inclusive of GST and 12 months paid membership. (membership in this category does not allow the member to register or transfer registration of any goats).